 One might also think that with more annuitized income, it may give the annuitant a sense of having a “license to spend.”
 After all, the regular payments received through annuitization or lifetime benefits can be expected to continue…for life!

-On the other hand, it seems intuitive that those relying on a larger withdrawals from a traditional portfolio might be less inclined to spend their money, knowing that it could run out.
+On the other hand, it seems intuitive that those relying on a larger withdrawal percentage from a traditional portfolio might be less inclined to spend their money, knowing that it could run out.